 Our Purpose

-We are a new group composed of people whose ancestors profited from and supported transatlantic slavery and its many related industries.
+We are a group of people whose ancestors profited from and supported transatlantic slavery and its many related industries.

 It is a history that we have all examined and acknowledged publicly.
 There are wrongs in today’s world that derive from the exploitation of African people and their descendants by Britain and other former colonial powers.
 We believe it’s important to acknowledge this crime against humanity and address its ongoing consequences.
 We wish to support today’s movements seeking apology, dialogue, reconciliation and reparative justice.